-From the overwhelming height of its clock tower to the Masjid al-Haram, to the Kabba itself, the architecture of Mecca indeed has been made to be by its Islamic influences.
-Built-in 608 C.E, the Kaaba is one of the grandest examples of Islamic art, being Islam's holiest shrine.
+From the overwhelming height of its clock tower to the Masjid al-Haram, to the Kabba itself, the architecture of Mecca has been made to be by its Islamic influences.
+Built in 608 C.E., the Kaaba is one of the grandest examples of Islamic art, Islam's holiest shrine.

 Purpose of the Kaaba in History

 The Kaaba has been vital to the development of Islamic history since 629-630 C.E.
 During those same years, Muhammad returned to Mecca, which marked the Kabba as the focal point for Muslim worship.